bjeabby1507/EIP-Standard-ERC20-Charity/EIP-draft_ERC20Charity.md

 ## Backwards Compatibility

-There are no backward compatibility issues, this implementation is an extension of the functionality of [ERC-20](/EIPS/eip-20).
-This EIP is fully backward compatible and introduces new functionality retaining the core interfaces and functionality of the [ERC-20](/EIPS/eip-20) standard.
+There are no backward compatibility issues, this implementation is an extension of the functionality of [EIP-20](./eip-20.md).
+This EIP is fully backward compatible and introduces new functionality retaining the core interfaces and functionality of the [EIP-20](./eip-20.md) standard.

 ## Test Cases

-*Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
-If the test suite is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/eip-####/`.*
+Tests can be found under [test/](../assets/eip-6353/test/) folder.

 ## Reference Implementation

-*An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
-If the implementation is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/eip-####/`.*
-The reference implementation of the standard can be found [here]().
+The reference implementation of the standard can be found under [contracts/](../assets/eip-6353/contracts/) folder.

 ## Security Considerations

 There are no security considerations related directly to the implementation of this standard.
 It is to the discretion of the owner of the contract to review charity addresses before whitelisting them and to the token holders to determine whether setting this address as the `_defaultAddress` that will receive donations or not.
+Discussion with reviewers can still be found at `https://ethereum-magicians.org/t/erc20-charity-token/12617`.

 ## Copyright